 The first Birkenstock sandal was designed in 1964, and it quickly gained popularity, especially with athletes.
 By 1966 Birkenstocks were introduced internationally and quickly became a household name.
 The rest is history!

-If you enjoyed reading this epic roundup post featuring over 25 best Birkenstock look alike shoes, you would love this post about 15+ Valentino Rockstud dupes and the best Christian Louboutin inspired shoes.
+If you enjoyed reading this epic roundup post featuring over 25 best Birkenstock look alike shoes, you would love this post about 15+ Valentino Rockstud dupes and the best Christian Louboutin inspired shoes, and perhaps this epic roundup of the hottest designer dupes available right now.
 As always, thank you for stopping by.

 PIN FOR LATER!